-- 1- Summary Offences: Is the least serious and can only be tried at the Royal Tribunal. - 2- Triable either way: Is the middle range of offences and can be tried in either at the Royal Tribunal or at the Royal Court of Justice.

-3- Indictable: Is the most serious offences and can only be tried at the Royal Court of Justice.
+- 1-Summary Offences: Is the least serious and can only be tried at the Mount Vema Royal Tribunal. - 2-Triable either way: Is the middle range of offences and can be tried in either at the Royal Tribunal or at the Royal Court of Justice. - 3-Indictable: Is the most serious offences and can only be tried at the Mount Vema Royal Court of Justice.

-The Royal Tribunal
+The Mount Vema Royal Tribunal

-Jurisdiction of the Royal Tribunal
+Jurisdiction of the Mount Vema Royal Tribunal

-- 1- The Royal Tribunal must try all Summary offences and any offence triable either way where the defendant agrees to being tried in the Royal Tribunal. - 2- The maximum sentences in the Royal Tribunal are 24 months for two offences and fines up to 25,000 golles. - 3- Conducts plea before venue hearings in respect of all triable either way offences.
-A defendant who pleads guilty is then dealt with in the Royal Tribunal. - 4- Where defendant pleads not guilty to a triable either way offence, a mode of trial hearing will then be held to decide whether the case should be tried in the Royal Tribunal or the Royal Court of Justice. - 5- Deals with the first hearing of all indictable offences; these cases are then sent to the Royal Court of Justice. - 6- Decides whether to grant arrest warrants or search warrants, and whether the defendant should be granted bail. - 7- The Royal Tribunal also have civil jurisdiction.
-This shall include: - a)- Hearing appeals against a district authority's refusal to grant licenses. - b)- Enforcing demands for district management and maintenance fees. - c)- Hearing family cases;
+- 1-The Mount Vema Royal Tribunal must try all Summary offences and any offence triable either way where the defendant agrees to being tried in the Mount Vema Royal Tribunal. - 2-The maximum sentences in the Royal Tribunal are 24 months for two offences and fines up to G25,000 Veman golles. - 3-Conducts plea before venue hearings in respect of all triable either way offences.
+A defendant who pleads guilty is then dealt with in the Mount Vema Royal Tribunal.

+- 4-Where defendant pleads not guilty to a triable either way offence, a mode of trial hearing will then be held to decide whether the case should be tried in the Mount Vema Royal Tribunal or the Mount Vema Royal Court of Justice. - 5-Deals with the first hearing of all indictable offences; these cases is then sent to the Mount Vema Royal Court of Justice. - 6-Decides whether to grant arrest warrants or search warrants, and whether the defendant should be granted bail. - 7-The Mount Vema Royal Tribunal also have civil jurisdiction.
+This shall include: - a)- Hearing appeals against a local authority's refusal to grant licenses. - b)- Enforcing demands for district management and maintenance fees. - c)- Hearing family cases;

-The Youth Court
+The Mount Vema Youth Court

-- 1- Young offenders age 10 to 17 inclusive must be tried in the Youth Court.
-The exception is when young offenders are charged with very serious offences including murder, manslaughter, rape, or causing death by dangerous driving, must be tried at the Royal Court.
-In addition, other offences (carrying a sentence of 10 years' imprisonment or more for an adult) may be tried in the Royal Court of Justice. - 2- There must be three Royal Tribunal Judges on the bench, with a mix of gender, and the Judges must have special training. - 3- A parent or guardian must be present where the offender is under 16, unless it would be unreasonable to require such attendance in the circumstances.
+- 1 Young offenders age 10 to 17 inclusive must be tried in the Mount Vema Youth Court.
+The exception is when young offenders are charged with very serious offences including murder, manslaughter, rape, or causing death by dangerous driving, must be tried at the Mount Vema Royal Court.
+In addition, other offences (carrying a sentence of 10 years' imprisonment or more for an adult) may be tried in the Mount Vema Royal Court of Justice. - 2 There must be three Mount Vema Royal Tribunal Judges on the bench, with a mix of gender, and the Judges must have special training.

+3 - A parent or guardian must be present where the offender is under 16, unless it would be unreasonable to require such attendance in the circumstances.

-Appeals from the Royal Tribunal
+Appeals from the Mount Vema Royal Tribunal

-There is one appeal route to the Royal Court of Justice.
+There is one appeal route to the Mount Vema Royal Court of Justice.

 The route is only available to the defendant.
 The appeal must be on sentence or conviction or both.
-The whole case must be reheard at the Royal Court by one Royal Tribunal Judge and two Royal Court Judges.
+The whole case must be reheard at the Mount Vema Royal Court by one Mount Vema Royal Tribunal Judge and two Mount Vema Royal Court Judges.

-The Royal Court
+The Mount Vema Royal Court

-- 1- Once a case has been transferred from the Royal Tribunal, a plea and directions hearing are held to establish whether the plea is guilty or not guilty and to identify key issues for the trial. - 2- If the defendant pleads guilty, the judge decides the sentence. - 3- If the defendant pleads not guilty, the trial is held before a judge and a jury of 12.
+- 1 Once a case has been transferred from the Mount Vema Royal Tribunal, a plea and directions hearing are held to establish whether the plea is guilty or not guilty and to identify key issues for the trial. - 2- If the defendant pleads guilty, the judge decides the sentence. - 3- If the defendant pleads not guilty, the trial is held before a judge and a jury of 12.
 The judge decides the law and the jury decides the facts.
 The jury decides whether the defendant is guilty or not guilty.
-This must be by a unanimous verdict.
-In the absence of a jury, the judge may act as judge and jury.
+This can be by a unanimous verdict or by a majority verdict (2 to 10).

-Appeals from the Royal Court
+Appeals from the Mount Vema Royal Court